 It is with no doubt that all eyes are on the UK following on from the EU Referendum vote on 24th ...

-It is with no doubt that all eyes are on the UK following on from the EU Referendum vote on 24th June.
-Today, property analyst Kate Faulkner discusses the ins and outs of Brexit, property and if there are opportunities to be had for property investors.
+It is with no doubt that all eyes are on the UK following on from the EU Referendum vote on 24th June, today, property analyst Kate Faulkner discusses the ins and outs of Brexit, property and if there’s opportunities to be had for property investors.

 It’s clear that very few people expected us to ‘crash out’ of the European Union following on from the referendum.
 Many had talked about market volatility and a growth in uncertainty as being one of the dangers of voting to leave and that’s pretty much been the result so far!

 From my perspective and for property markets across the UK, it doesn’t matter who voted which way, the very fact that the majority have voted out will have an impact.